strickyak/frobio/README.md

 # frobio

+I'm afraid I've broken the build in `frob2`.

+The binaries from the first working version are available in the directory `built/v1/CMDS/`.
+You can continue to use them for now.
+Copy them to your CMDS directory and set the execute bits.

+# frobio

 The `frobio` repository is Network IO tools for NitrOS-9 with Wiznet W5100S, like with the CocoIO board.
 You need `cmoc` to compile, and `cmoc` needs `lwtools` to assemble and link.
 I am currently using cmoc 0.1.79